SocialismTools/socialism.tools/source/content/Chapter-in-a-box, four years later.md

 ### …and there’s not many of them to choose from

 For most categories of app, there are one or two major FOSS competitors if you’re lucky.
 For document collaboration, there are basically two major players, and both are unsuitable for use in DSA.
 Groupware – email, calendar, contacts services – and document collaboration are some of the two most important pieces of software any entity runs.
-They are also ground zero for where the CIAB dream goes to die.
+They are also where the CIAB dream goes to die.

 #### dashed upon the rocks of docs

 Let’s first look at the most popular FOSS office software, LibreOffice, assume you installed it alongside Nextcloud and LibreOffice Online, and that someone is paying an experienced admin to babysit it.
-Right at the start, this is three pieces of software, from separate companies, to match a fraction of the function of Office 365 or Google Workspace.
+Right at the start, this is three pieces of software, from separate companies, to match a tiny fraction of the function of Office 365 or Google Workspace.

 LibreOffice is woefully inadequate for how the modern Left utilizes document and collaboration software.
 According to contributors, the codebase is [not in good shape](https://www.theregister.com/2020/07/16/libreoffice_ecosystem_beyond_utterly_broken/) and this is not surprising to almost anyone who has attempted to use LibreOffice.
 Here’s the main reasons why LibreOffice is a non-starter: